State of Washington Tourism Conference

 Enjoy lunch and a keynote conversation between SWT CEO David Blandford and Eric Edge, Alaska Airlines’ Vice President of Brand and Marketing.

-A well-trained and informed tourism workforce enhances the visitor experience and contributes to the proper stewardship of destination communities.
+A well-trained and informed tourism workforce enhances the visitor experience and aids in the stewardship of destination communities.
 While training varies for frontline workers, tourism and community leaders can leverage local knowledge, resources, and partnerships for workforce development.
 Learn how destination communities across Washington manage these efforts with a range of strategies involving industry awards and events as well as educational institutions and the Certified Tourism Ambassador™ (CTA) program.

 A Multimedia Approach to Engaging the Next Generation of Travelers